lachioma/bonsai_tracking_playSoundUponMovement/README.md

 In FindContours, use MaxArea and MinArea to define area costranints for the mouse ROI that will be detected at each frame.

-In BackgroundSubtraction, use the property ThresholdValue to set the gray value (out of 255) used to distinguish foreground and background. ---Not sure what it does yet---
+In BackgroundSubtraction, use the property ThresholdValue to set the gray value (out of 255) used to distinguish foreground and background: count only the pixels that have a delta gray value between consecutive frames above the ThresholdValue.

 ![Screenshot 2023-03-27 165814](https://user-images.githubusercontent.com/29898879/228065197-7aea72cd-d0a2-4d3d-a871-cd01eed74aac.png)